DawnDuskSolutions/notflix/README.md

 1. Initially you should have administrator privileges, to setup the environment

-2. Install a web server on your development environment, and then install PHP and MySQL
+2. Install a web server on your development environment, and then install PHP and MySQL using docker file

+    ```
+    docker build .
+    docker images
+    docker ps
+    ```

 3. Configure your server to deploy PHP files.
 Create your .php files, place them in your web directory, and    the server will automatically parse them for you.